 Elle lived and breathed the French culture for three years in the peaceful haven of Normandy, before returning to the wild west of Los Angeles, then the woods of Portland, Oregon, as the ex Ex-Pat That Could.
 When thinking about how to describe herself as a writer, she realized she already has in her first blog post.
 If you don’t care to scroll all the way back to the beginning, it’s been cut and pasted here.
 Enjoy!

 (Originally published January 2015)

 I’ve been a writer without knowing it since I was a kid.
 As soon as I was old enough to have a diary, I would journal about my day (“Abby the dog followed me around for thirty minutes today.
-Then Kitty sat next to me for 10.” – in my defense, no one is profound at 6 years old.
+Then Kitty sat next to me for 10.” — In my defense, no one is profound at 7 years old.
 If they are, they’re ghostwritten.)
-Then when I became a voracious reader around age 8, I started writing very short stories – like, 3 pages long in my progressively more adult journals.
+Then when I became a voracious reader around age 8, I started writing very short stories, around three pages long in my progressively more adult journals.
 Then at age 9, I got on Prodigy, the O.G.
 America Online (AOL) community.

 And pretended to be over the age of 18 to contribute stories to a communal work of fiction, Prodigy High School.

 I did my best to research the details of an abortion (circa 1994 when Clinton had made then-waves with his politics) but couldn’t get past the parental blocks on the rinky-dink (state-of-the-art, circa 1994) computer.
 Suffice it to say, I focused on the emotions of the moment instead.